 Under CurrentVersion, just find RegisteredOwner and change it.
 Also, note there is a RegisteredOrganization, you could could actually put two custom lines in the about Windows dialog.
-How do you even get to that dialog in Windows 8?
-Go to the Start Screen and start typing winver.
+How do you even get to that dialog in Windows 10?
+Click on Start and type winver.

 Paint Desktop Version

 Find PaintDesktopVersion under the Desktop key and change the value from 0 to 1.
-Next time you login, you’ll see the Windows 8 version number and build number.
+Next time you login, you’ll see the Windows 10 version number and build number as shown above.

 If you don’t like the border size around all your windows while on the desktop, then you can change it by going to the following key:

 Find the key called BorderWidth and change it to any value between 0 and 50.
 It’s defaulted to -15, which is some odd numbering scheme employed by Microsoft which I don’t really get.
 Luckily, you can just use 0 to 50 for this registry setting instead of the crazy negative numbers.